 Gilmore O'Neill, M.B. has served as a member of our board of directors since December 2020.
+In April 2022, Dr. O'Neill was appointed president, Chief Executive Officer, and director of Editas Medicine, Inc. (NASDAQ: EDIT), effective as of June 1, 2022.
 Previously, he served as Chief Medical Officer and Executive Vice President, Research & Development at Sarepta Therapeutics, Inc. (NASDAQ: SRPT) from June 2018 to November 2021.
 Prior to joining Sarepta, Dr. O'Neill served as the Senior Vice President, Late Stage Clinical Development of Biogen Inc. (NASDAQ: BIIB) from November 2016 to June 2018.
 At Biogen, Dr. O'Neill also served as Senior Vice President, Drug Innovation Units from October 2015 to November 2016.
 From June 2014 to October 2015, Dr. O'Neill served as Vice President, MS Franchise & Head, Multiple Sclerosis Research & Development at Biogen.
 Prior to this role, Dr. O'Neill served in numerous roles at Biogen since he joined the company in April 2003, including Vice President, Global Neurology Clinical Development, Vice President, Global Late Stage Clinical Development and Vice President, Experimental Neurology (Early Stage).
 Dr. O'Neill is licensed to practice medicine in the state of Massachusetts.
 He is a member of the American Academy of Neurology and a board-certified neurologist (ABPN).
 Dr. O'Neill is formerly Chief Resident in Neurology at the Massachusetts General Hospital (MGH) and served, until recently, as a Clinical Instructor in Neurology at Harvard Medical School.
 From 1997 to 2015, Dr. O'Neill served as a clinical instructor in neurology at Harvard Medical School.
 He also serves on the board of directors of the Massachusetts Biotechnology Council (MassBio) and Aptinyx Inc. (NASDAQ: APTX).
 Dr. O'Neill received a Bachelor of Medicine degree from University College Dublin and a Master of Medical Sciences degree from Harvard University.
-We believe that Dr. O'Neill is qualified to serve on our board of directors due to his extensive experience in biopharmaceutical industry and his medical background.
+We believe that Dr. O'Neill is qualified to serve on our board of directors due to his extensive experience in biopharmaceutical industry and his medical back

-THE BOARD OF DIRECTORS RECOMMENDS A VOTE FORTHE ELECTION OF EACH OF THE ABOVE NAMED NOMINEES
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE ELECTION OF EACH OF THE ABOVE NAMED NOMINEES